 Andreas Ten Cate holds the position for Program Director System Integration at ISPT.
-As one of the longest sitting colleagues at ISPT – almost 12 years – Andreas had built extensive knowledge on everything sustainable industry-related.
+As one of the longest sitting colleagues at ISPT – over 10 years – Andreas had built extensive knowledge on everything sustainable industry-related.
 From heat, to water to energy; Andreas has worked on almost every front.

-Andreas: “It gave me an extraordinary view of what is happening in the field.
-I can easily see the connections between projects and (potential) partners, I can see elements of technology coming together, I know when to cross the boundaries of companies and l know what knowledge I need in specific situations or in dealing with specific technologies.”
+His experience gave him an extraordinary view of what is happening in the field.
+He can easily see the connections between projects and (potential) partners, the elements of technology coming together and the knowledge needed in specific situations or specific technologies.

 Our design of a hydrogen factory left ISPT an improbable business cardAndreas ten Cate – expert on everything sustainability-related

 And that is not something you can do on your own, according to Andreas.
 “When I look at what we have achieved so far, our Gigawatt project is the first thing that comes to mind.
 GigaWatt covers the advanced design of large hydrogen factory, for which we worked together with over a 100 international parties.
 The end result left us an improbable business card – we can be very proud of it.”